votca/votca/share/doc/INSTALL.md

 Be careful to use exactly the option suggested in the error message!
 You can also add `-LH` or `-LAH` options to the `cmake` command in order to see the available options with brief explanations (note that *changing some of the variables may result in more variables being created*; run `man cmake` for more info).

-For each dependency package not found by Cmake initially, it is normally also necessary to add the location of its `lib` directory to the environment variable LD_LIBRARY_PATH, **before** building and installing VOTCA, i.e. before running any `make` command.
+_Only for Linux_: For each dependency package not found by Cmake initially, it might be necessary to add the location of its `lib` directory to the environment variable `LD_LIBRARY_PATH`, **before** building and installing VOTCA, i.e. before running any `make` command.
 For example:

     export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:$HOME/gromacs/lib:$HOME/anaconda/lib

+Note that `LD_LIBRARY_PATH` also needs to be set every time when running an executable from the VOTCA installation afterwards.
+Alternatively, CMake has options to _remember_ whenre libraries came from a link time, which can be enabled by setting `CMAKE_INSTALL_RPATH_USE_LINK_PATH` to `ON`.
+VOTCA has enabled this option and a couple of other rpath related tweaks when setting `ENABLE_RPATH_INJECT` to `ON`.

 ### Common CMake Flags

 * `BUILD_CSGAPPS` - Build the extra csg applications repo (ON/OFF, Default OFF)